 The Australian Government Department of Social Services (DSS) is responsible for AIC Scheme policy.
-The Department of Human Services (DHS) Centrelink Services conducts assessments, processes claims and makes payments under its Bilateral Management Arrangement with DSS.
+Services Australia conducts assessments, processes claims and makes payments under its Bilateral Management Arrangement with DSS.

 1.2 Objectives

 The aim of the AIC Scheme is to assist Australian children without reasonable daily access to an appropriate state school.
 Families in isolated areas incur additional costs to educate their children.
 The AIC Scheme provides financial assistance in the form of allowances to alleviate such costs.